rrrutledge/talks/bio-corporate.md

 In this role, Russ is leading a transformational change in the company towards broad and pervasive InnerSource as the normal way that work gets done.
 Russ's drive and passion is to enable all software engineers to achieve incredible technical and business throughput via quality tooling and streamlined work process.

-Russ is a founding member and director of the [InnerSource Commons Foundation](https://innersourcecommons.org/) and currently serves as the foundation secretary.
+Russ is a founding member of the [InnerSource Commons Foundation](https://innersourcecommons.org/) and currently serves as the foundation assistant secretary.
 Previously, Russ founded and led the Developer Collaboration effort at Nike.
 He began his career as an engineer on feature and infrastructure development on the Outlook and OneDrive consumer websites at Microsoft.